trailofbits/ManticoreUI/README.rst

 MUI requires a copy of Binary Ninja with a GUI.
 Currently we are testing against the latest ``dev`` release(s) (``2.4.2901-dev`` at time of writing).

 Manticore only operates on native binaries within a Linux environment.
-EVM support has only been tested on Mac and Linux.
+EVM support has only been tested on Mac and Linux, and it requires the installation of `ethersplay <https://github.com/crytic/ethersplay>`_.

 Python dependencies are currently managed using ``requirements.txt`` and ``requirements-dev.txt``.
 You can run ``make init`` to set up a development environment.